 The budget for a group project may not exceed $1,000 per individual for groups of 2 to 4 and up to a maximum of $4,000 total for groups of 4.
 The total grant awarded will be divided and distributed equally among the artists collaborating within a group.
 Some examples of a group project could include a live performance, a group exhibition, or a video production.

-Applications for the annual Downtown Eastside Small Arts Grants Program will be available Monday Oct.15 to Friday Nov.23 2018.
+Applications for the annual Downtown Eastside Small Arts Grants Program will be available mid October to the end of November 2019.

 The video below gives you a great idea of what kinds of projects we support.